With the third week of June over, we bring you the top email security breach news and cybersecurity news.

 Kaiser Permanente began notifying impacted patients about the potential fraud by mail on June 3.

-Regulators from the US Department of Health and Human Services Office for Civil Rights report 69,589 records exposed in the email security breach at Kaiser’s Washington unit.
+Regulators from the US Department of Health and Human Services Office for Civil Rights report 69,589 records were exposed in the email security breach at Kaiser’s Washington unit.

 With the increasing number of online services like streaming, shopping, and banking, it’s no surprise that cybercrime is also skyrocketing.